 The writer based their discussion of the risks of fetal ultrasound on several randomized trials.
 Unfortunately, one study extensively quoted in the paper explored adverse perinatal outcomes in the absence of ultrasound screening rather than the risks of the sonographic examination itself.
 The inclusion of such an article points to the fact that the writer was careless about his study selection criteria.
 It also indicates their abysmally low commitment to high-quality research.

 The quality of customer support matters quite a lot.
 Yet, in the whirlpool of day-to-day activities, it is so easy to lose sight of the customer support importance.
-The case of Eduhelpers illustrates that while focusing on secondary issues, managers can forget about the commonsense essentials.
-Namely, although the company has both a live chat and a phone number, it misses an email.
+The case of Eduhelper illustrates that while focusing on secondary issues, managers can forget about the commonsense essentials.
+Namely, although the company has only a phone number, it misses an email or live chat option.
 This fact is a good reminder that the all-encompassing goal of proper customer service provision should be the central focus of any writing company.

 No one can be bubbly every day and on every phone call.
 Maybe an otherwise perfect customer support rep I spoke with had an off day because they were sullen.
 They quickly answered my questions and displayed a high level of professionalism, yet a cheerful attitude one expects from great customer service employees was absent.

-After using the company services, I can conclude that eduhelpers places other priorities above improving customer relationships.
+After using the company services, I can conclude that edu-helper.org places other priorities above improving customer relationships.
 The quality of its writings is blatantly low; the lack of payment and contact options also creates severe frustration with the company.
-And so we come to the fundamental question: Should you use eduhelpes?
+And so we come to the fundamental question: Should you use eduhelper?
 My contention is that any reasonable customer should seek the help of other, more professional companies.
-Thus, Eduhelpers’ final rating is meager 3.9.
+Thus, Eduhelpers’ final rating is meager 3.3/5.